UMAprotocol/protocol/documentation/explainers/keys-and-networks.md

 $(npm bin)/truffle console --network mainnet_ledger
 ```

-Note: outgoing transactions will require your approval manual approval on the ledger device.
-If you fail to approve,
+Note: outgoing transactions will require manual approval on the ledger device.
+If you fail to approve, the command will
-the command will hang.
+hang.